cfrank/Tny-URL-Shortener/README.md

 in development and is not ready for production, but I wanted to release the code publically.

-This run ontop of Nginx, and routes everything except static files, api calls, and /:linkid calls to the Vue.js instance which then routes them to any pages which have been defined in the route config.
+This runs ontop of Nginx, and routes everything except static files, api calls, and /:linkid calls to the Vue.js instance which then routes them to any pages which have been defined in the route config.